create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 Default: 1

-If 1, a widget is clipped by its owner boundaries.
+If 1, the widget is clipped by its owner boundaries.
 It is the default and expected behavior.
-If clipOwner is 0, a widget behaves differently: it does not clipped by the owner, it is not moved together with the parent, the origin offset is calculated not from the owner's coordinates but from the screen, and mouse events in a widget do not transgress to the top-level window decorations.
-In short, it itself becomes a top-level window, that, contrary to the one created from Prima::Window class, does not have any interference with system-dependent window stacking and positioning ( and any other ) policy, and is not ornamented by the window manager decorations.
+If clipOwner is 0, the widget behaves differently: it does not get clipped by the owner, it is not moved together with the parent, the origin offset is calculated not from the owner's coordinates but from the screen, and mouse events in the widget do not transgress to the top-level window decorations.
+In short, it becomes a top-level window, that, contrary to the one created from the Prima::Window class, does not have any interference with the system-dependent window stacking and positioning ( and any other ) policy, and it is neither equipped with the window manager decorations.

 See "Parent-child relationship"